-Finally, our paper provides suggestive evidence that differences in wealth may have an effect of managerial labour supply.
-This finding raises a public finance question.
-Would an increase in taxation that affects the owners of family firms bring about an increase in productive efficiency?
-Such taxation might include an inheritance tax, a wealth tax, or a reduction in the various forms of exemptions that family firms enjoy in many parts of the world.
+The evidence presented in this paper highlights the importance of a previously unexplored dimension of heterogeneity across managers, that is, their effort on the job.
+The observed differences in managerial effort between family and professional CEOs raise a public finance question: would policies aimed at reducing intra-family transfers of businesses bring about an increase in productive efficiency?
+Such policies might include an inheritance tax, a wealth tax, or a reduction in the various forms of exemptions that family firms enjoy in many parts of the worldTsoutsoura (2015).
 We leave these questions for future work.